TC-Sty/vscode-json-stable-stringify/README.md

 Some JSON sorters have too many options or try to do too much and can the results can be unpredictable/unreliable.
 This one goes for simple and standard using a tried and tested library that has been around for a while [(`json-stable-stringify`)](https://github.com/substack/json-stable-stringify).

 Finally, some JSON sorters are hard-tied to the JSON document type.
 This ignores JSON that might be embedded in a JavaScript file, or even JSON that appears in an HTML file as part of an embedded script.
 There's no language tie here - highlight something JSON and sort it.
 No judgment.

-## Comments Aren't Valid JSON

-Sadly, the JSON spec doesn't allow for comments and `json-stable-stringify`doesn't support them, either.
-If your JSON has comments, the sort from this plugin will fail.
-Sorry!

 ## Release Notes